cseanburns/electronic_resource_mgmt/lectures/12-acquisitions-collection-development.md

 resources.
 Unfortunately, not all libraries, even at major institutions, create or use a CDP, and if you end up working at one, then I'd highly encourage you to convince your colleagues of its importance.
-A CDP should define a collection, and then include most if not all of the following topics:
+A CDP should define a collection, and then include most if not all the following topics:

   - mission, vision, and values statement
   - purpose of CDP statement (scope may be included here)